MartinBriand/personal-website/README.md

 ## Contributing

-I really want to learn, so it would be better if no one contributes directly to the code.
-But if you want to warn me about problems in my code or security issues, or things I could do better, you are more than welcome.
+I really want to learn, so it would be better if no one contributes directly to the code but me.
+However, if you want to warn me about problems in my code or security issues, or things I could do better, you are more than welcome.
 Do not hesitate to contact me.

 Also, I made the project public and open-source, so that anyone could duplicate the code and use it for his/her own purpose.
 So do not hesitate to do so (even if I doubt there will be a lot of people doing so).